cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 The "priv" parameter contains a private key, sometimes called a secret key, this parameter contains private information.
 The concept of public and private information classes originates from {{Section 8.1 of RFC7517}}.

-The "pub" and "priv" parameters contain byte strings in format specified by the "alg" value.
+The "pub" and "priv" parameters contain byte strings in a format specified by the "alg" value.
-These parameters MAY have additional structure or length checks depending on the associated "alg" parameter and its requirements.
+The values of "pub" and "priv" MAY have additional structure or length checks depending on the associated "alg" parameter and its requirements.

 When AKP keys are expressed in JWK, "pub" and "priv" are base64url encoded.